 Record keeping is a good habit to foster, but in my experience, has never been the priority item to be addressed on a farm.

-- Then there are other records you should keep because they can help you with your decision making and management of farm safety
+- Then there are other records that might help you with your decision making and management of farm safety & other business tasks

-- Overall, keep your recording practices safe and useful, but also ‘sensible’ in relation to the size of your operation
+- Overall, only record what is useful and ‘sensible’ in relation to the size of your operation

 For your average grain and livestock operation, the records legally required to be kept under the WHS Regulations are those involving Electrical, Confined Spaces, Asbestos, Carcinogens, Chemicals, Incidents/Injuries, Health Monitoring and specified High Risk Plant.